FINAL COPIES OF THE LIMITED COLLECTOR'S EDITION.

 The Kraszna-Krausz Book Awards recognise publications that have made an outstanding original or lasting contribution to the literature of or concerning the art and practice of photography or the moving image.
 The Kraszna-Krausz Foundation celebrates innovation within the publishing industry, selecting books for their attention to content, texture, quality and presentation.
 Shortlisted titles "integrate images, text and their composition as a whole and can be regarded and celebrated as works of art themselves."

-PLEASE NOTE THERE IS ALSO A CHEAPER BUMPS AND SCUFFS OPTION, AND VARIOUS PIECES OF EPHEMERA TO CHOOSE FROM
+PLEASE NOTE THERE ARE VARIOUS PIECES OF EPHEMERA TO CHOOSE FROM

 PLEASE CLICK HERE to check out all the Scala Book options before making your choice

-SCALA CINEMA 1978-1993 is a gorgeous, oversized (380mm x 310mm!), extremely weighty (6KG!) and very entertaining picture book about the Scala cinema, based on its iconic programmes.
+SCALA CINEMA 1978-1993 is a gorgeous, oversized (slipcase dimensions 380mm x 310mm!), extremely weighty (6KG!) and very entertaining picture book about the Scala cinema, based on its iconic programmes.

 Here is a clip of Scala founder Stephen Woolley chatting with the BBC's Mark Kermode about the book...